-A whopping 96% of survey respondents say they’ve spoken with their kids about phone safety but 73% say they still monitor their kids’ activities on their phone.
+A whopping 96 percent of survey respondents say they’ve spoken with their kids about phone safety but 73 percent say they still monitor their kids’ activities on their phone.

-What’s more, while most parents who took our survey have decided not to limit mobile screen time (40% of parents allow kids to self-regulate their screen time) the majority still use phones as a disciplinary tool.
-68% reported taking phones away as a consequence of bad behavior.
+What’s more, while most parents who took our survey have decided not to limit mobile screen time (40 percent of parents allow kids to self-regulate their screen time) the majority still use phones as a disciplinary tool.
+68 percent reported taking phones away as a consequence of bad behavior.

-While all of the respondents got their kid their first phone (with 91% being smartphones, 8% flip or feature phones and 1% smartwatches and similar) 81% of respondents expressed at least some concern that their child could become “addicted” to the technology.
+While all of the respondents got a phone for their kids (with 91 percent being smartphones, 8 percent flip or feature phones and 1 percent smartwatches and similar) 81 percent of respondents expressed at least some concern that their child could become “addicted” to the technology.

 Let’s dive into the data

 In the Ting shop you’ll find everything from good ol’ flip phones to the latest iPhone and Android phones.Browse the Shop